Skip navigation

 What course options are there to study engineering?

-At Northumbria University there are 25 undergraduate engineering-related degrees to choose from, and another 25 master’s in engineering degrees.
-You can choose to study towards foundation qualifications, Bachelor of Engineering, Bachelor of Science, integrated masters’ programmes, apprenticeships, Master of Science, and other certificates.
+At Northumbria University there are plenty of undergraduate engineering-related degrees to choose from, and all of our Masters in engineering degrees as well.
+You can choose to study towards foundation qualifications, Bachelor of Engineering, Bachelor of Science, integrated Masters programmes, apprenticeships, Master of Science, and other certificates.

 Broadly, engineering at Northumbria spans the following areas: